redkite-labs/redkitecms-docs/book/add-custom-block.rst

 Create the BootstrapButtonTutorialBlockBundle
 ---------------------------------------------

-Since RedKite CMS 1.0 beta release, a command to generate the additional files required by an App-Block is provided.
+RedKite CMS provides a command to generate the additional files required by an App-Block.

 Run the following command from your console to generate a new App-Block bundle named **BootstrapButtonTutorialBlockBundle** that will live under the **src** folder: